 Operations and Supply Chain Management - B.S.B.A.

 The Operations and Supply Chain Management Bachelor of Science in Business Administration (BSBA) degree program prepares students for careers within a variety of fields.
-Students study business operations and continuity, logistics, process improvement and other necessary skills for today’s businesses.
+Students study business operations and continuity, logistics, process improvement and other critical skills for today’s businesses.
 Students are prepared to assume entry-level and mid-level positions and advanced coursework within operations, supply chain and logistics.

 Upon completion of the program, graduates are expected to: